Dancing with the Stars (American TV series) season 14: Scoring chart

-Highest and lowest scoring performances

-The highest and lowest performances in each dance according to the judges' 30-point scale are as follows.

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 30-point maximum.

 Weekly scores

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Bruno Tonioli.

 Week 1: First Dances

-Couples are listed in the order they performed.
+Couples performed either the cha-cha-cha or foxtrot, and are listed in the order they performed.

 Week 2: First Elimination

-Couples are listed in the order they performed.
+Couples performed either the jive or quickstep, and are listed in the order they performed.

 Week 3: Most Memorable Year Week

 Couples are listed in the order they performed.

 Week 4: Rock Week

 Couples are listed in the order they performed.

 Week 5: Latin Week

 Couples are listed in the order they performed.